Stories

 The cover of Mannie Murphy's 2021 graphic novel.

-In 2021, Mannie Murphy, an MLC student from 1985 to 1997, published their debut graphic novel, titled I Never Promised you a Rose Garden as a remark on the pervasive darkness underlying their Rose City hometown's bloomy exterior.
-The 220-page work—source of the quote above—made a small national splash, delving as it did not only into the Seraw murder and the resulting local civil trial (which traded Strasser's and Brewster's freedom—not Mieske's—for conviction of national supremacist leader Tom Metzger), but into an intense and shocking web of circumstance linking youth susceptibility, Oregon's history of racism and elite obliviousness, street kids, the life and death of Madras boy River Phoenix, the community coalesced by Gus Van Sant's homoerotic filmmaking—and MLC.
+In 2021, Mannie Murphy, an MLC student from 1985 to 1997, published their debut graphic novel, titled I Never Promised you a Rose Garden as a remark on the pervasive darkness underlying their Rose City hometown's bloomy surface.
+The 220-page work—source of the quote above—made a small national splash, delving as it did not only into the Seraw murder and the resulting local civil trial but into an intense and shocking web of circumstance linking youth susceptibility, Oregon's history of racism and elite obliviousness, street kids, the life and death of Madras boy River Phoenix, the community coalesced around Gus Van Sant's filmmaking—and MLC.

 The darkness is part of our history and must not be shied away from.
-Mannie's viewpoints are extraordinarily personal, closely researched, politically astute, riveting, and essential.
+Mannie's viewpoints are very personal, closely researched, astute, riveting, and essential.
+They express anger and anguish, reflecting politically violent times that followed MLC's quiet seventies.
 The book is available here; a 2021 interview with the author/artist is here; and perceptive reviews are here, here, here, and here.

 Excerpted pages from I Never Promised You a Rose Garden.